-- Indemnity cover – If you have this type of policy, you’ll only get the value of your possessions before the flood occurred.
-So, if your sofa needs replacing at a cost of £2,000, you will only get what the old one was worth, which might only be £200.
+Indemnity cover – If you have this type of policy, you’ll only get the value of your possessions before the flood occurred.
+So, if your sofa needs replacing at a cost of £2,000, you’ll only get what the old one was worth, which might only be £200.

 Do you need flood insurance?

 If you’re struggling to find insurance cover that’s affordable, Flood Re might be able to help you.